List of One Life to Live characters introduced in the 1990s: Powell Lord III

 Clayton-Powell "Powell" Lord III is a fictional character on the American soap opera One Life to Live.
 He is the grandson of Victor Lord's brother Clayton-Powell, and is one of several Llanview University students who participated in the 1993 gang rape of Marty Saybrooke.
 Viki's son Kevin is also implicated but ultimately exonerated; the rape had been led by Todd Manning, and a guilty Powell had participated due to peer pressure.
 Powell receives a lesser sentence and later falls in love with Rebecca Lewis, who herself had seen a softer side in the imprisoned Todd and fell in love with him.
 A subsequent series of rapes is initially blamed on Todd, but it is revealed that Powell is the culprit, believing that he could win Rebecca's love if he became a rapist like Todd.

 After being institutionalized after the rape of Marty Saybrooke, Powell bought the old fraternity house where Todd and Powell and friend Zach Rosen committed the crime that would haunt Powell.
-Clearly driven mad, he went to great lengths to put Kevin's room back together exactly as it was the night of the rape (right down to the fish in the tank).
+Clearly driven mad, he went to great lengths to put Kevin's room back together exactly as it was the night of the rape (right down to the fish in the tank and the posters on the walls).
 He and Rebecca Lewis arranged for Todd (in reality was Todd's twin Victor Lord Jr.), Tea Delgado, Blair Cramer, and Marty Saybrooke kidnapped, holding Victor "Todd" bound to the bed, threatening to kill him and Blair and Marty, as his way of atoning for his part in Marty's rape.
 Powell, clad in the same Frat sweater he wore the night of his crime against Marty, left Marty and "Todd" alone in the room and forced Blair and Tea to the basement at gunpoint and kept them captive in the utility room, which was leaking gas, poisoning the two women.

 Rebecca later brought to Powell's attention that Chloe Brennan (Powell and Todd's mutual relative Jessica Buchanan's daughter) was in fact Todd's and Marty's granddaughter, Hope Thornhart.
 Powell tricked Victor into believing that he would let them go to raise Hope, but was ready to kill "Todd" at that moment.
 Victor goaded the cowardly cousin to do what he was threatening to do, only to be shot to death by John McBain.
 The basement exploded when Rebecca lit a match, but Tea, Blair, Marty, Victor, and Hope made it out alive with the help of John McBain, putting to rest the saga of insane Powell Lord III for good, along with the rape, leaving only a future with new grandchild/niece, Hope.